msakuta/rusty-space/web/README.md

 # Build for the web

-In order to build the `three-d` examples for the web, you can follow these steps.
+Follow these steps to build the web page with Wasm.
 All commands should run in this `web/` directory.

 1. Make sure you have both `Rust`, `npm` (which should include `npx`) and `wasm-pack` installed.